doc-duncan/dynamic-ip/README.md

 to SSH into my home laptop behind my router using port forwarding.
 Because my home router IP can change and my laptop only has a private IP, I run this service on my machine to update me with the current router IP.
 This way I am always able to connect even if my ISP allocates a new IP for my router.

+## Notes

+- credentials must be mounted in container with access to bucket
+- env vars must be set to include S3_BUCKET_NAME and S3_FILE_NAME